-Business customers can only set up an Easy Access Savings Account, giving them interest rates of 1% Gross/AER (variable) on balances of £5,000 plus.
-If your balance falls below £4,999, interest rates are significantly lower – 0.15% Gross/AER.
+Business customers can only set up an Easy Access Savings Account, giving them interest rates of 0.30% Gross/AER (variable) on balances of £5,000 plus.
+If your balance falls below £4,999, interest rates are significantly lower at 0.05% Gross/AER.
 You can open and manage your account over the phone, in-branch, and online.

-TSB overdrafts are charged at 11.36% EAR representative, and the amount you can use depends on your circumstances.
+TSB overdrafts are charged at 10.65% EAR representative for overdrafts above £7,000, and the amount you can use depends on your circumstances.
 There’s also an arrangement fee of £100-250, depending on the terms, amount, and length.

 Business finance and loans

-Borrow between £1,000 and £25,000, and repay over 1-10 years.
+Borrow between £1,000 and £100,000, and repay over 1-25 years or up to £25,000 as an unsecured loan.
 Interest rates are 9.94% APR representative (fixed).
 There’s also an arrangement fee of £100-250, depending on the terms, amount, and length of the loan.
 At the time of writing, TSB are not accepting new business credit card applications.

 TSB Reviews and Ratings

-Trustpilot reviewers are mainly unhappy with TSB’s customer service, citing online glitches and unexpected charges.
+Trustpilot reviewers are mixed with many reviewers unhappy with TSB’s customer service, citing online glitches and unexpected charges.

-There are only two public reviews on Reviews.co.uk, which are both 5-stars.
-Smart Money People reviewers are split down the middle.
+There are only six public reviews on Reviews.co.uk, which are mixed.
+Smart Money People reviewers are also split down the middle.
 Some think TSB advisors are helpful and friendly, and their business has everything it needs, but others are very disappointed by slow service.

 On Which?, TSB scores below average.
-3/5 for application process, communication, and service in-branch, and 2/5 for customer service, transparency of charges, and complaint handling, and telephone/online banking.
+3/5 for customer service, communication, transparency of charges, online banking and service in-branch, and 2/5 for complaint handling, telephone banking and mobile app.

-In the same list of 14 business current account providers, TSB also ranked 14th for online and mobile banking services and relationship/account management, 12th for SME overdraft and loan services, and 7th for service in-branch.
+In the same list of 14 business current account providers, TSB also ranked 11th for online and mobile banking services, 12th for relationship/account management, and 7th for service in-branch.

 - Simple products that could suit a wide variety of small businesses.